4K3YM4L/WizNet/README.md

 WizNet is highly customizable, and users can choose whether to use their local IP or another IP address.
 It has a straightforward command-line interface, making it simple to use, even for users with limited technical expertise.

 # Features
-In the latest update, we have added a new functionality that allows users to choose an IP address from a txt file and easily change it to another IP address.

 **Customizable IP address options:** WizNet allows users to choose whether to use their local IP / another IP address.

 **Simple, easy-to-use interface:** WizNet has a simple, easy-to-use command-line interface, making it accessible to users with limited technical expertise.